double edges sword

 #1 Amazon Bestseller

 The Civil War has ended.
-Confederate cavalryman, David Summers, returns home to Alabama, taking his new wife, Anna, with him.
+Confederate cavalryman, David Summers, returns home to Alabama, taking his new wife with him.
 Upon arrival, he understands how much the war has changed him and has scarred his homeland.
 Faced with challenges of transition, he learns how to navigate his new world, along with the pain and trauma of his past.
 He is also forced to confront his foes, including Stephen Montgomery.
 Their hatred for one another inevitably boils over into a fierce confrontation, whereby David is arrested.
 Will the jury believe his side of the story, even though he is an ex-Confederate?
 Or will he be hung for his crime?

 Author: J. D. R. Hawkins